Contemporary Impressionists: Plot

-Jeff (Joel McHale) has started seeing a new therapist and has been prescribed anti-anxiety medication.
+Jeff (Joel McHale) has been seeing a new therapist and prescribed anti-anxiety medication.
 Britta (Gillian Jacobs) worries that, without anxiety to keep his ego in check, Jeff's narcissism will grow out of control.

 Abed (Danny Pudi) has been hiring celebrity impersonators to reenact scenes from his favorite movies.
 The other group members wonder how he is getting the money to pay them and consider telling him to stop, but Troy (Donald Glover) chastises them, reminding them that Abed has made all of their lives easier and more fun.
 At that point Vinnie (French Stewart), a French Stewart impersonator and the representative of the celebrity impersonator agency, arrives to collect $3,000 that Abed owes.
 Abed does not have the money, but Vinnie proposes to forgive the debt on condition that Abed's friends appear at a bar mitzvah dressed as celebrities.
-If they fail to perform, Vinnie will have impersonators of Ving Rhames and Michael Chiklis break Abed's legs.
+If they fail to perform, Vinnie threatens to have impersonators of Ving Rhames and Michael Chiklis break Abed's legs.

 Meanwhile, Chang (Ken Jeong) is berated by Dean Pelton (Jim Rash) for recklessly shooting a tranquilizer gun on campus.
-He begs the Dean for more authority and is grudgingly granted the right to hire "security interns" in exchange for college credits.
+He begs the dean for more authority and is grudgingly granted the right to hire "security interns" in exchange for college credits.

 The study group arrive at the bar mitzvah in their costumes: Jeff as Ryan Seacrest, Troy as pre-cosmetic-surgery Michael Jackson, Britta as post-cosmetic-surgery Michael Jackson, Shirley as Oprah Winfrey, Annie as Judy Garland, Abed as Jamie Lee Curtis, and Pierce as "Fat Brando"—though he attempts to be perceived as Burt Reynolds instead.
 Chang, whose brother is the rabbi, schemes to recruit some boys as his "security interns" and the DJ, a Moby impersonator, as a substitute Dean Pelton.
 Many women flirt with Jeff, inflating his ego despite Britta's attempts to humble him.
 When Howie Schwartz, the guest of honor, receives a series of sham awards including "Most Handsome Young Man," Jeff explodes with rage, tearing his tuxedo and storming the podium to seize the award statuette.
-Chang shoots him with the tranquilizer gun and he blunders out of the party.
+Chang shoots him with the tranquilizer gun, and he blunders out of the party.
 Howie and the other guests mistake his outburst for an impersonation of the Incredible Hulk and are suitably impressed.
 Vinnie agrees that Abed's debt has been paid.

 After the party, Britta finds Jeff sleeping off the tranquilizer dart on the side of the road.
 He apologizes for his behavior and asks if he can be her test subject for psychology class.
 Britta declines, saying she wants someone more normal, like Abed.

 When Troy gets home, he finds Abed has hired more impersonators.
 Troy kicks them out, and Abed asks if Troy is mad at him.
-Troy equivocates, but confesses that he is mad, and insists that Abed trust his judgement in the future.
-Abed reluctantly agrees, and leaves to play alone in the Dreamatorium, where Evil Abed appears and encourages him to embrace his darker side.
+Troy equivocates but confesses that he is mad, insisting that Abed trust his judgement in the future.
+Abed reluctantly agrees and leaves to play alone in the Dreamatorium, where Evil Abed appears and encourages him to embrace his darker side.